 As you compare rehab treatment centers for your teen, types of therapy offered by individual programs play a big role in your decision making.
 After all, you want the best for your teen and you want them to have the skills for staying on the right track.
-These skills come from therapies like CBT, CBD, individual counseling, group therapy, equine therapy, and a mindfulness therapy program.
+These skills come from therapies like CBT, CBD, individual counseling, group therapy, and a mindfulness therapy program.
 So what is mindfulness and how will it help your teen grow through difficulties into healthy adulthood?

 What is a Mindfulness Therapy Program?